 Frequent snacking can also contribute to the problem.
 This is because eating causes an acid reaction as the bacteria in your mouth digest carbohydrates.
 This takes approximately 20 minutes, long enough for the acid environment to invade the tooth structure, which can eventually lead to cavities.

 Saliva also plays a role in the process.
 When saliva is thin it breaks up and carries food away quickly.
 Carbs and sugars can create thicker saliva, which moves slower and facilities in the acid-producing bacteria that leads to cavities.
+This is why it is important to know how to prevent tooth decay.

 Though baby (primary) teeth are not permanent, they are the teeth your child will have until the adult teeth come in.
 To preserve your child’s oral health, there are a number of options such as removing the cavities in baby teeth and filling them accordingly.
 The primary teeth help the adult teeth to come in and align properly, so losing baby teeth before they’re ready to come out on their own is not good for your child’s permanent teeth.